 - Africanized honeybees are less selective about what they call home.

 - Found in water meter boxes, holes in structures, house eaves, junk piles, and even in an empty soda pop can.

 - Just because they live in little areas, does not mean that their territory is small.
-Keeping a distance of 100 ft is a good distance to keep from bees; however the best advice is that if you spot a bee hive, backing away from the hive.
+Keeping 100 ft is a good distance to keep from bees; however, the best advice is that if you spot a beehive, backing away from the hive.